StrikeVaults/FalconOne/README.md

 ## 5. Installation/Setup

 - Upload the Zip file on your Web Server Public directory
-- Unzip uploaded file
+- Unzip the FolconOne uploaded file
-- Customize index.html and Style according to your Social Engineering Attack
+- Customize index.html and CSS Styles files according to your Social Engineering Attack

 ## 6. Usage